j-cheung/UVC/README.md

 The only controls currently implemented are the ones I have to test, see below for list output.

-All controls are modelled as Int at the interface, they are properly signed, so e.g. we can set brightness to -12 and not have to worry about it, sonversion to and from various widths of Uint and Int is done under the hood.
+All controls are modeled as Int at the interface, they are properly signed, so e.g. we can set brightness to -12 and not have to worry about it, conversion to and from various widths of UInt and Int is done under the hood.
 You can't crash it by trying to set a an underlying UInt8 control to -32,768 because it will clamp the range to 0.

 Your front end code will need to know that, e.g. Auto controls are a bool, Powerline Frequency is an option or that Auto Exposure mode is a bitmap, and translate them to and from Int accordingly.

-You probably can cause problems by setting values outside of the control's GET_MIN and GET_MAX values, but these should theoretically just cause pipe stall errors, which yu aren't going to see because at the moment, error checking isn't really a thing.
+You probably can cause problems by setting values outside of the control's GET_MIN and GET_MAX values, but these should theoretically just cause pipe stall errors, which you aren't going to see because at the moment, error checking isn't really a thing.

 This is just bare bones, get up and running swift code for messing with UVC.